 So what’s the bottom line?

 A clear and targeted social media strategy forms the cornerstone of your online endeavours and will help with brand consistency.
-It gives direction to your work and help you procrastinating and wasting time trying to get an extra 10 followers when you could be sealing a deal with someone who already follows you.
+It gives direction to your work and helps you avoid procrastinating and wasting time trying to get an extra 10 followers when you could be sealing a deal with someone who already follows you.
 Choose 2 or 3 core social media goals and try and use the full spectrum of platforms required to achieve them.